-Preface Part: One Statement on Unimplemented Issues of CHT Accord 1997 05 Part: 08 A. General A.1: Preservation of Tribal-inhabited Feature of CHT Region A.2: Enactment and Amendment of Various Laws A.3: CHT Accord Implementation Monitoring Committee A.4: Duration of Validity of the Accord 08 08 09 09 10 Β. Hill District Local Government Council/Hill District Council At a glance: Implementation of Part B B.3: Identification of "Non-Tribal Permanent Residents" of the Region B.4(d): Issuance of Certificate to the non-tribal People Section 9 of the HDCs Act: Privileges of the Chairman and the Members B.9: Qualification of a Voter and Voter List Functions of HDC as stated under Section 22 of the main Act B.13 & 14: Appointment of Officers and Employees of the Council B.19: Development Planning B.24 & 25: District Police B.26: Special Provision relating to Land B.27: Collection of Land Development Tax B.28, 29 & 32: Special Prerogatives of the HDCs B.34 Subjects under Jurisdiction of HDC and their Transfers 10 10 10 11 12 12 14 15 15 16 17 17 C. Chittagong Hill Tracts Regional Council At a glance: Implementation of Part C C.1: Formation of Regional Council Section-11 under CHT Regional Council Act: Facilities of Chairman and Members C.9(a): Supervision and Coordination of HDC functions C.9(b): Supervision and Coordination of Local Councils including the Municipalities C.9(c): Supervision and Coordination of General Administration, Law & Order and Development C.9(d): Coordination of Disaster Management and Relief Program including NGO Activities 18 18 19 19 19 20 21 21
+Preface 06 Part: One Statement on Unimplemented Issues of CHT Accord 1997 11-46 11 A. General 11 A.1: Preservation of Tribal-inhabited Feature of CHT Region 11 A.2: Enactment and Amendment of Various Laws 12 A.3: CHT Accord Implementation Monitoring Committee 13 A.4: Duration of Validity of the Accord 13 B. Hill District Local Government Council/Hill District Council 14 B.4(d): Issuance of Certificate to the non-tribal people 14 Section 9 of the HDCs Act: Privileges of the Chairman and the Members 15 B.9: Qualification of a voter and Voter List 15 Functions of HDC as stated under Section 22 of the main Act 16 B.14: Appointment of Officers and Employees of the Council 18 B.19: Development Planning 19 Section 44 under the main Act: Tax and other income sources of the government 19 B.24 and 25: District Police 20 B.26: Special Provision relating to Land 20 B.27: Collection of Land Development Tax 21 B.29: Power of framing laws 22 Section-78 of the main Act: Removal of difficulties 22 B.32: Objection on provision of certain law 22 B.34 Subjects under jurisdiction of HDC and their transfers 23 C. Chittagong Hill Tracts Regional Council 24 C.1: Formation of Regional Council 24 Section-11 under CHT Regional Council Act: Facilities of Chairman and Members 24 C.9 (a): Supervision and Coordination of HDC functions 25 C.9 (b): Supervision and Coordination of Local Councils including the municipalities 25 C.9(c): Supervision and Coordination of General Administration, Law & Order and Development 25 C.9(d): Coordination of Disaster Management and Relief Program including NGO Activities 27

-C.9(e): Coordination and Supervision of Tribal Customary Laws and Community Adjudication C.9(f): Issuance of Licenses for Heavy Industries in Consistence with the National Industrial Policy 22 22 C.10: General and Overall Supervision over CHT Development Board C.11: Removal of Inconsistencies of CHT Regulation of 1900 22 and other related Acts 23 C.12: Interim CHT Regional Council 23 C.13: Prerogatives of CHT Regional Council in Making Law 23 D. Rehabilitation, General Amnesty and Other Matters 24 At a glance: Implementation of Part D 24 D.1: Rehabilitation of India-returnee Refugees 24 D.1 & 2: Rehabilitation of the Internally Displaced People 24 D.3: Settlement of Lands with the Landless 24 D.4, 5 & 6: Land Commission and Land Dispute Resolution 25 D.8: Cancellation of Leases on Lands allotted for Rubber and other Plantation 26 D.9: Allocation of Funds and Encouragement on Tourism 26 D.10: Preservation of Quota and providing Stipend 27 D.11: Distinctness of Tribal Customs & Culture 27 D.13: Deposit of Arms and Ammunitions by the Members of the PCJSS 27 D.14 & 16(b): General Amnesty and Withdrawal of Cases 28 D.16(d)(e)(f): Loan Exemption, Reinstatement in Service and Rehabilitation of Members of the PCJSS 28 D.17(a)(b): Withdrawal of Temporary Camps and Transfer of Abandoned Lands D.18: Appointment of Permanent Residents in all kinds of Services 29 on Priority Basis 31 D.19: Ministry of CHT Affairs 31 Annex-1: List of Laws to be amended 32 Annex-2: List of transferred functions and subjects 34 Annex-3: List of functions or subjects not transferred 35 Part: Two At A Glance: Present State of Implementation of Main Issues of CHT Accord 41 Part: Three CHT Accord of 1997 43
+C.9(e): Coordination and Supervision of Tribal Customary Laws and Community 20 Adjudication 28 C.9(f): Issuance of Licenses for Heavy industries in consistence with the national industrial policy 28 C.10: General and Overall Supervision over CHT Development Board 28 C.11: Removal of Inconsistencies 29 C.13: Prerogatives of CHT Regional Council in Making Law 2 9

+D. Rehabilitation, General Amnesty and Other Matters 30 D.1: Rehabilitation of India-returnee refugees and the internally displaced people 30 D.3: Settlement of lands with the landless D.4, 5, and 6: Land Commission and Land Dispute Resolution D.8: Cancellation of leases on lands allotted for Rubber and other plantation 32 D.9: Allocation of funds and encouragement on Tourism 33 D.10: Preservation of Quota and providing stipend 34 D.11: Distinctness of Tribal Customs & Culture 34 D.16: General Amnesty and Withdrawal of cases 34 D.16 (b): Withdrawal of cases and exemption of punishment 34 D.16 (d): Exemption of Loan of Jana Samhati Samiti members 35 D.16 (e): Reinstatement of members of Jana Samhati Samiti to their jobs 35 D.16 (f): Loan grants to the returnee members of Jana Samhati Samiti 36 D.16 (g): Education facilities to children of returnee members of Jana Samhati Samiti 36 D.17: Withdrawal of all temporary military camps and transfer of the abandoned lands 36 D.17 (a) Withdrawal of all temporary military camps 36 D.17(b): Transfer of abandoned lands 37 D.18: Appointment of permanent residents in all kinds of services on priority basis 38 D.19: Ministry of CHT Affairs 38 Annex-1: List of laws have to be amended 39 Annex-2: List of transferred functions and subjects 41 Annex-3: List of functions or subjects not transferred 43 Part: Two 47 7-60 CHT Accord of 1997 47